 Nurses are busy people and don’t always have time to book professional massages.
-After a long shift, this personal massager comes in handy to relieve knots, tension, spasms, aches, and pains.
-Percussion therapy relieves muscle tension, knots, spasms, aches, and pains.
-It’s powerful and can be customized for various types of massage including deep tissue and trigger point therapy on the neck, back, hands and face.
+With over 2,000 positive reviews, this heated personal massager comes in handy to relieve knots, tension, spasms, aches, and pains.
+Relieving tension in the neck and shoulders, muscle tension, knots, spasms, aches, and pains.

 Badge clips are essential to nurses.
 They hold ID badges, important phone numbers, and help patients identify hospital staff members.
 Determining whether to have a claw clip or an alligator clip can make all the difference in how it sits on scrubs!

 14. Yeti Tumbler